-How to Resize a casper-rw loop file using TopoResize
+How to Resize casper-rw loop file images using TopoResize

-Alternately, you can use Casper-RW Creator to create a casper-rw persistent file in Windows.
+Note: You can also use the Casper-RW Creator to create a casper-rw persistent file in Windows.